margotmg/margotmg.github.io/_projects/4_project.md

 - Confirmed that LS and ES are not two completely different simplified variants of the German langauge, but rather stand in a continuum of complexity, with recurrent overlaps in linguistic parameters.
 - The choice of one label over the other does not necessarily mean that the content is written in that format.
-- Learned the importance of **empathetic facilitation** when conducting studies with participants with cognitive disabilities, as pacing, clarity, and environment matter deeply.

 ---